carbon-language/carbon-lang/docs/project/code_review.md

 experimental or prototype directions whose design is under active consideration.

 The term "code review" in the Carbon project is not only about "code".
-We expect changes to any files to be reviwed, including documentation and any other material stored in the repository.
+We expect changes to any files to be reviewed, including documentation and any other material stored in the repository.

 ## Who should review?